 Kieran's is primed for the next 20 years in its Warehouse District location.
 Specialties include wee burgers, the Guinness pot roast sandwich, fish and chips, and a boatload of Irish whiskey.
 A great spot for Happy Hour, and Twins pre-gaming.

 The painted map of Ireland on the ceiling of this pub adjacent to the Marriott in St. Louis Park is a nod to the country where Kip’s rich wooden interior was built and which inspires the bar’s casual and hospitable attitude.
 In addition to the Irish tap selection, Kip’s also has a series of house cocktails—hot and cold—where Irish whiskey figures prominently.

 9970 Wayzata Blvd., St. Louis Park, 952-367-5070, kipspub.com

 Nodding both to the Mississippi and to Dublin’s Liffey River with its name, this inviting downtown pub has become a bit of a St. Paul landmark in its own right.
-Just a quick jaunt from Rice Park, where the capitol city’s St. Patrick’s Day Parade begins, the Liffey’s Guinness tap is St. Paul’s holiday headwaters.
+Just a quick jaunt from Rice Park, where the capital city’s St. Patrick’s Day Parade ends, the Liffey’s Guinness tap is St. Paul’s holiday headwaters.

 Something about this pub’s seemingly endless snugs, nooks, and crannies gets visitors feeling thirsty and a little feisty—the Local’s reputation for serving more Jameson than anywhere else in the world holds true in spirit even in years when the title goes elsewhere.
 A prime downtown spot to celebrate any day, not just St. Patrick’s.